celestewv/cse15l-lab-reports/LabReport4.md

 > *Keys to Press:*
 > I first typed: git clone and then pressed ^C to copy the link https://github.com/celestewv/lab7 and added '.git' to the end.
-Then I pressed '<enter>'.
+Then I pressed <enter>